 - Support for workshop planning and administration

-- Access to the big data network to attract participants or identify collaborators
+- Access to the C2D3 network to attract participants or identify collaborators

 - Post-workshop support in identifying funding sources